zenseact/zmbt-framework/docs/dsl-reference/signal-mapping.md

     (MyEnum::Lol, MyEnum::Kek)
 ```

-The values in each test vectors are mapped to non-fixed channels (those without `Keep` or `Expect` clauses)
+The values in each test vectors are mapped to non-fixed channels (those without `Inject` or `Expect` clauses)
 in the order of their definition.
 For the sake of clarity it is recommended to group fixed channels separately from dynamic ones.

 ## Params